AdaCore/training_material/courses/ada_essentials/080_expressions/05-quantified_expressions.rst

 Quantified Expressions
 ------------------------

-* Expressions that have a Boolean value
-* The value indicates something about a set of objects
+* Expressions that report a Boolean value about a set of objects

+  - Where *set* indicates an **array** or other iterable object

-   - In particular, whether something is True about that set
+* Value indicates if something is true about the set

+   - Either true for **any** element in the set or for **some** element in the set

 * That "something" is expressed as an arbitrary boolean expression

    - A so-called "predicate"

-* "Universal" quantified expressions
+* :dfn:`Universal quantified expression`

-   - Indicate whether predicate holds for all components
+   - Indicates whether predicate holds for all components

-* "Existential" quantified expressions
+* :dfn:`Existential quantified expression`

-   - Indicate whether predicate holds for at least one component
+   - Indicates whether predicate holds for at least one component

 ..
   language_version 2012